County Route 522 (New Jersey): Route description

 CR 522 begins at an intersection with Route 27 on the border of South Brunswick, Middlesex County and Franklin Township, Somerset County.
-Unsigned, it travels along the divided Promenade Boulevard where it provides access to numerous condominium developments.
-It crosses U.S. Route 1 (US 1) then passes through forested areas near a few residential subdivisions, turning southeast and passing over Amtrak's Northeast Corridor.
-Following the bridge, the route enters residential areas and intersects CR 681 and CR 697 before coming to an intersection with US 130.
-At this point, Promenade Boulevard ends and CR 522 turns south to form a concurrency with US 130 on a four-lane divided highway, passing businesses.
-CR 522 splits from US 130 at an interchange and heads east on two-lane undivided Ridge Road, running past several distribution warehouses and a couple farms.
+Unsigned, it travels along the divided Promenade Boulevard, where it provides access to numerous condominium developments.
+It crosses U.S. Route 1 (US 1), then passes through forested areas near a few residential subdivisions, turning southeast and passing over Amtrak's Northeast Corridor.
+Following the bridge, the route enters residential areas.
+It intersects CR 681 and CR 697 before coming to an intersection with US 130.
+A short section of CR 522 on the east side of US 130 intersects with Fresh Ponds Road.
+The main portion of CR 522 turns south to form a concurrency with US 130 on a four-lane divided highway, passing businesses.
+CR 522 splits from US 130 at an interchange and heads east on two-lane, undivided Ridge Road, running past distribution warehouses and farms.
 After passing over the New Jersey Turnpike (Interstate 95), the route continues to an intersection with CR 535.

-At this point, the road enters Monroe Township and becomes Rhode Hall Road, passing through agricultural areas before turning south into wooded residential areas.
-CR 522 crosses into Jamesburg and reaches the CR 698 intersection, at which point the route heads southeast onto Gatzmer Avenue and passes under Conrail Shared Assets Operations' Amboy Secondary before crossing CR 615.
+The road enters Monroe Township and becomes Rhode Hall Road, passing through agricultural areas before turning south into wooded residential areas.
+CR 522 crosses into Jamesburg.
+It reaches the CR 698 intersection, at which point the route heads southeast onto Gatzmer Avenue and passes under Conrail Shared Assets Operations' Amboy Secondary before crossing CR 615.
 At this point, CR 522 bears left onto Railroad Avenue and runs to the east of the Freehold Industrial Track railroad line operated by the Delaware and Raritan River Railroad through residential and commercial areas in the center of Jamesburg before forming a brief concurrency with CR 612 near Lake Manalapan.
 Past CR 612, the road continues southeast on Bucklew Avenue through neighborhoods before leaving Jamesburg for Monroe Township again.
 In this area, the route passes through a mix of woods and residential subdivisions, intersecting CR 614 and CR 613.
 At the intersection with the latter, the road becomes Jamesburg-Englishtown Road.